 Applicants with non-local qualification seeking admission to programmes with English as the medium of instruction will be exempted from this Chinese Language requirement on a case-by-case basis.

 We work in tandem with the Government in promoting a flexible approach to the development of multiple forms of intelligence, lifelong and life-wide learning.
-We therefore welcome applications from out-of-school candidates aged 25 or above (on or before 31 August 2017) with specific talents or achievements and a wealth of experience.
+We therefore welcome applications from out-of-school candidates aged 25 or above (on or before 31 August in the year in which admission is sought) with specific talents or achievements and a wealth of experience.
 Aspiring applicants with a serious commitment to teaching are especially welcome.
 They may be exempted from the entrance requirements if they can demonstrate their suitability and capability to pursue the programmes successfully.

-Applicants, except for those admitted to senior year, with eligible HKALE/IB/GCE AL and 13 years of schooling or holding a HD/AD qualification with a GPA 3.0 or above will be granted one of the following block credit transfers:
+Applicants, except for those admitted to senior year, with eligible HKALE/IB/GCE AL and 13 years of schooling or holding an AD/HD qualification with a GPA 3.0 or above will be granted one of the following block credit transfers:

 Block Credit Transfer of 9 credit points (cps) for eligible HKALE / IB / GCE AL students with 13 Yrs of schooling:

-Block Credit Transfer up to 30 credit points (cps) for eligible AD/HD graduates with final GPA 3.0 but failed to gain entry to senior year:
+Block Credit Transfer up to 30 credit points (cps) for eligible AD/HD graduates with final GPA 3.0 or above but failed to gain entry to senior year:

-Applicants who have been granted block credit transfer/senior year entry are no longer entitled to apply for credit transfer of individual courses on the basis of the above mentioned entrance qualifications (i.e. no double benefit).
-On the contrary, if applicants completed Year 1 HD/AD or hold a HD/AD qualification but fail to obtain a GPA of 3.0 or possessed other post-secondary qualification can submit an application for credit transfer of individual courses on a case-by-case basis after they have completed programme registration.
+Applicants who have been granted block credit transfer/senior year entry are no longer entitled to apply for credit transfer of individual courses based on their entrance qualifications (i.e. no double benefit).
+On the contrary, applicants who have not been granted block credit transfer can submit an application for credit transfer of individual courses on a case-by-case basis upon completion of programme registration.